stargate-bukkit/Stargate-Bukkit/README.md

 - Prevents teleportation of a player holding creatures on a leash when handleLeashedCreatures is disabled to prevent players accidentally losing the creatures during teleportation
+- Fixes a potential exception when a gate's open-block or closed-block is set to a material which isn't a block
+- Fixes a potential exception when a portal without a sign has an invalid gate type

 #### \[Version 0.9.2.1] EpicKnarvik97 fork